Strawberry Ice Cream – Smooth, Creamy, & No Churn

 Instructions

-1. Reserve 2-3 strawberries for garnish, when they’re thawed slightly, chop them up into small pieces (no larger than a pea) and set aside in a small bowl.
+1. Optional: Reserve 3 strawberries, when they’re thawed slightly, chop them up into small pieces (no larger than a pea) and return them to the freezer until ready to use.

 2. Place the rest of the strawberries into a small sauce pan (1-2 quarts), add sugar, and cook covered at medium low heat until the strawberry mixture is bubbly (about 5 minutes).

-3. When the strawberry mixture is bubbly, lower the heat to low, mash the strawberries with a fork, and cook with the lid slightly ajar to reduce the volume of liquid for about 5 minutes.
+3. When the strawberry mixture is bubbly, lower the heat to low, mash the strawberries with a fork, and cook with the lid off to reduce the volume of liquid for about 5 minutes.

-4. Remove from heat, transfer to a heat-safe container with a lid, and allow the strawberry mixture to cool to room temperature, and then cover and refrigerate for at least a few hours.
+4. Remove from heat and allow the strawberry mixture to cool to room temperature, and then cover and refrigerate until chilled (1 hour).

 5. When ready to assemble the ice cream, use a mixer to whip the heavy whipping cream in a large bowl until the cream almost looks like whipped cream (2 minutes).